Table of contents

 03 Approach

 An approach in personal selling is a way to start a conversation with a potential customer.
-It can be through a phone call, email, or in person.
-The goal is to get the customer’s attention and find out more about their problems so that you can develop an adequate next step – presentation.
+It can be by phone, email, or in person.
+The goal is to get the customer’s attention and learn more about their problems so you can develop an appropriate next step – a presentation.

-Making a good first impression is essential when personal selling because it can determine whether or not the customer will be interested in what you have to say.
+Making a good first impression is essential in personal selling because it can determine whether the customer will be interested in what you have to say.
 A strong, confident approach will help create an instant connection that might make all of your efforts worthwhile!

 04 Sales presentation